hzeller/cnc-slot/README.md

-# CNC Standard Slot connector
+# CNCard Standard Slot connector

-Goal is to define a standardized connection between typical small CNC machines or 3D printers that allows to minimize the effort to cable everything.
+_Request for comments.
+Work in Progress.
+Not finalized yet._

+## Why a standard connector ?

-Status quo is, that there are many boards out there that each provide their own connectors for motors, endswitches and PWM, and wiring up any machine to a motor controller board is a mess and requires careful labeling of wires (any 3D printer cabling at the controller board has been a mess that I have seen).
+Status quo is, that there are many boards out there that each provide their own connectors for motors, endswitches and PWM, and wiring up any machine to a motor controller board is a mess and requires careful labeling of wires.
+Any 3D printer cabling at the controller board I have seen has always been a mess.

 Replacing a board with some other board of another manufacturer requires wiring in different places, possibly re-crimping cables etc.

+The goal of this effort is to define a standardized connection between typical small CNC machines or 3D printers that allows to minimize the effort to cable everything and make it simple to exchange controller boards.

+CNC and 3D printer companies can provide the standardized card-slot connector and a bay to plug in the control board (and will probably provide their own controller board with it).

+The control board can be provided from independent vendors that provide the same compatible electrical interface.

+With the hurdle of the machine specific wiring out of the way, this will allow competition and innovation in the field of motion control hardware.

+## Specification

 This effort defines a card edge connector that should cover the typical use-cases in these machines.
 The electrical connection is

-  * a 0.1" pitch card edge connector on the controller board side (the "controller cartridge")
+  * a 0.1" pitch card edge connector on the controller board side (Let's call this the "controller cartridge")
   * a PCB with card edge 'fingers' on the machine side.
-That board is the origin of all the wire harness for that particular machine.
+That board is the endpoint of all the wire harness for that particular machine.
+  * There are three defined sizes with 25pos, 31pos and 36pos card edge
+    connectors

-Further definition for sizes of the controller cartridge cases, fan options etc. have to be defined.
+_Further definition for physical size options of the controller cartridge cases, fan options etc. have to be defined._

 The goals are to cover typical use cases in these small machines:
    * Controls bipolar stepper motors up to 3-4A.